AdobeDocs/experience-manager-learn.en/help/cloud-service/security/traffic-filter-rules/examples-and-analysis.md

 Learn how to declare various types of traffic filter rules and analyze the results using Adobe Experience Manager as a Cloud Service (AEMCS) CDN logs and dashboard tooling.

-In this section, you explore practical examples of traffic filter rules, including WAF rules.
-You learn how to log, allow, and block requests based on URI (or path), IP address, the number of requests, and different attack types using the [AEM WKND Sites Project](https://github.com/adobe/aem-guides-wknd#aem-wknd-sites-project).
+In this section, you will explore practical examples of traffic filter rules, including WAF rules.
+You will learn how to log, allow, and block requests based on URI (or path), IP address, the number of requests, and different attack types using the [AEM WKND Sites Project](https://github.com/adobe/aem-guides-wknd#aem-wknd-sites-project).

-Furthermore, you discover how to use dashboard tooling that ingests AEMCS CDN logs to visualize essential metrics through Adobe provided sample dashboards.
+Furthermore, you will discover how to use dashboard tooling that ingests AEMCS CDN logs to visualize essential metrics through Adobe provided sample dashboards.

-To align with your specific requirements, you can enhance and create custom dashboards thus gaining deeper insights and optimizing the rule configurations for your AEM sites.
+To align with your specific requirements, you can enhance and create custom dashboards, thus gaining deeper insights and optimizing the rule configurations for your AEM sites.

 ## Examples

 Let's explore various examples of traffic filter rules, including WAF rules.
-Make sure you have completed the required setup process as described in the earlier [how to set up](./how-to-setup.md) chapter and you have cloned the [AEM WKND Sites Project](https://github.com/adobe/aem-guides-wknd#aem-wknd-sites-project).
+Make sure you have completed the required setup process as described in the earlier [how to set up](./how-to-setup.md) chapter and that you have cloned the [AEM WKND Sites Project](https://github.com/adobe/aem-guides-wknd#aem-wknd-sites-project).

 ### Logging requests